error707-persona/warehouse-management/README.md

 #### ✉️ Notification System (Optional with Kafka or WebSockets)

-Real-time alerts for stock updates or new orders
+Real-time alerts for stock updates or new orders using kafka.

 #### 🖼️ Responsive UI